Parrot Island: The Lesser Known Paradise In Andaman

 Suggested Read: Things To Do In Andaman In December

-The peaceful blue sea around Parrot Island provides a once-in-a-lifetime opportunity to witness nature at its most vibrant.
+The peaceful blue environment and turquoise sea around Parrot Island provides a once-in-a-lifetime opportunity to witness nature at its most vibrant.
 Looking for adventure?
 Explore hidden limestone caves or kayak through the island’s rich ecosystem.
 Book your trip with TripXL today and immerse yourself in nature’s colourful embrace.

 Cover Photo: Shannon Kunkle / Unsplash / Image For Representation Only